The scariest thing about Halloween Time at Disneyland isn’t spooky ride overlays or shows, it’s the crowds!

 For the shortest wait times of the Halloween Time season, go on a weekday in September.
 Around 30min waits is the norm, but you can expect the seasonal attractions (Haunted Mansion Holiday and Space Mountain: Ghost Galaxy) to be higher.
 Lines on weekends in September tend to be around 60min on average.

 Wait times pick up substantially by October.
 It’s not uncommon for lines to stretch to 1-2 hours on weekends.
-Around 60min waits is the norm during Columbus Day Week.
+Around 60min waits is the norm during the second week of October.
 You can expect 30-40min lines on most weekdays afterwards, and lower waits on the last week of October.

 Have you been to Disneyland for Halloween Time?
 What was your experience like?
 Be sure to let us know in the comments below!